colinzhu/junit-web-launcher/README.md

 To launch JUnit tests in a browser

 ## Feature
-- [ ] Launch JUnit tests in a browser
+- [x] Launch JUnit tests in a browser
-- [ ] testClass and testMethod to logging message
+- [x] Select testClass or testMethod from a given package
+- [x] Filter and select / unselect test items
+- [x] Logging message with testClass, testMethod and testDisplayName

 ## Usage